tyreesamurai/devils-advocate/README.md

 - [ ] Complete all the question sets
 - [ ] Add the chart
 - [ ] Get chart to populate when user submits
+- [ ] Add source section at the bottom of each question & probably in the about page as well
 - [ ] Make the website as a whole prettier & neater in appearance